Keeping LMH Calm and Covid-free: a summary of how we will operate after restrictions are eased/lifted

 We still want to hear about any building or building services issues you have.

 It would really help us manage repairs if you could also either tell us when you will be or could be away from the room so that we can try to make sure everyone can stay distant.
 We will deal with urgent matters quickly as usual but for some less urgent matters we may delay until we can get better access or offer a temporary solution until then.
 In any event we’ll keep you informed.
-Please continue to use this email.
+Please continue to use this email, being sure to include your room number and a summary of the issue in the title bar.

-We know access to Hall is not as easy and you may be more wary of using shared kitchens but you still can’t cook in your rooms.
+We know you may be more wary of using shared kitchens after the pandemic but you are not able cook in your rooms.
 The risk of fire is very real and could be catastrophic.
 The only items we will permit without special dispensation in student rooms is a kettle.
-We are used to dealing with requests for fridges in bedrooms and will very likely agree a request for that.
+We are used to dealing with requests for fridges in bedrooms and will very likely agree a request for that – email firstname.lastname@example.org to make a request.
 Safest for everyone if other cooking equipment is in the kitchen.

 Moving Around College

 When you use an area that others may have used be ready to wipe it down if required.
-There are cleaning stations in the library and all bookable teaching rooms.
+There are cleaning stations around college.

-Everyone will be expected to wear a face covering in a shared indoors space.
-We know this might feel strange at first; but with so many people not just living but working in the College buildings, it’s for everyone’s protection.
-Face coverings are not a substitute for social distancing and other hygiene and safety measures such as being tested when displaying symptoms, self-isolating when unwell or advised to, enhanced cleaning regimes, and regular hand-washing are important.
-These measures should always be followed.
+With so many people not just living but working in the College buildings, it’s for everyone’s protection.
+Face coverings are not a substitute for other hygiene and safety measures such as being tested when displaying symptoms, self-isolating when unwell or advised to, enhanced cleaning regimes, and regular hand-washing are important.
+These measures should still be followed.

 The requirement to wear face coverings will not apply to those who have a legitimate reason including: